CodeMC/Documentation/docs/faq.md

 ----
 ## How can I deploy my maven artifacts to the CodeMC repository?
-When you use Maven can you add the following settings to your `pom.xml`
+When using Maven, you can add the following settings to your `pom.xml`
 ```xml
 <distributionManagement>
     <repository>